eteitelbaum/academic-website/content/post/2021-01-29-manage-your-publications-on-your-hugo-academic-website/index.en.markdown

 ## Step 4: Add more publications

 The easiest way to add new publications is to use the Academic CLI tool discussed in step one and a new `.bib` file.

-Theoretically, there should be a way to generate a new publication directly in R Markdown using the `blogdown::hugo::new_content` wrapper, but I have not figured out how to do it yet.
-I have posted [a query](https://stackoverflow.com/questions/66057149/how-to-add-a-new-publication-to-a-blogdown-academic-themed-website) about this on stack overflow and will update this post when when I get an answer!
+Theoretically, there should also be a way to generate a new publication directly in R Markdown using the `blogdown::hugo::new_content` wrapper, but I have not figured out how to make it work.
+I have posted [a query](https://stackoverflow.com/questions/66057149/how-to-add-a-new-publication-to-a-blogdown-academic-themed-website) about this on stack overflow in case anyone has a clue.